pfw

 The exception

-However, the idea of showing diverse body shapes in couture is good.
-But you may wonder if all those women who bought couture so far had the same silhouette of the models.
+However, the idea of showing diverse body shapes in couture is interesting.
+Yet you may wonder if all those women who bought couture so far had the same silhouette of the models.
 Of course not!
-But they bought it anyway!
+But they bought it anyway.
 You don’t buy couture if you feel represented, you buy it if you can afford it.

 Because that’s what couture is: made to measure – made to order for very few lucky ones.